-Some prostate cancers grow very slowly and may never become symptomatic or life-threatening.
-For such a slow-growing cancer, the pain, stress, and side effects of treatments may outweigh the benefits of treatment.
-However, it is not clear which prostate cancers may grow quickly and which grow slowly.
-Once prostate cancer is found your doctor will do regular tests and look for any symptoms that may suggest growth.
+Some prostate cancers grow very slowly.
+They never cause problems or become serious.
+For such a slow-growing cancer, the pain, stress, and the harms of treatment may outweigh any benefits.
+But, it's not clear which type of prostate cancer grows at what rate.
+Once it’s found, your doctor will test you regularly to look for any symptoms that may suggest growth.

-Targeted therapy uses medications to seek out cancer cells and destroy them.
-For example, one drug used to treat prostate cancer blocks the growth of new blood vessels that tumors need to grow and spread.
-Targeted therapy may be used in combination with other treatments for advanced prostate cancer.
+Targeted therapy uses medicines to seek out and kill cancer cells.
+One type blocks the growth of new blood vessels that are needed to grow and spread.
+Targeted therapy may be used with other methods if the cancer is in later stages.

-Vaccine therapy works by boosting an individual's own immune system to find and kill cancer cells.
+This works by boosting the immune system.
+Then, it can find and kill cancer cells.
 It works much like a regular vaccine, but it is not preventive.
-It is generally used in men who have not had success with other hormonal therapies.
+It's mainly used in men who have had hormonal therapy without success.

 Angiogenesis inhibitors.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/about-cancer/treatment/types/immunotherapy/angiogenesis-inhibitors-fact-sheet.
-Updated October 7, 2011.
-Accessed April 20, 2017.
+Updated April 2, 2018.
+Accessed October 30, 2018.